DWTechs/Checkard.js/README.md

  *
  * @param {number} n - The number to check.
  * @param {boolean} [type=true] - A boolean flag to indicate if the type should be checked.
 Defaults to true.
- * @returns True if the number is negative and the type check passes, otherwise false.
+ * @returns {boolean} True if the number is negative and the type check passes, otherwise false.
  */
 isNegative(n: number, type: boolean = true): boolean {}